-In practice, as illustrated in Sec.~\ref{Trans-section}, nodes and relations in general graphs usually have multiple semantics and types.
+In practice, as illustrated in Sec.~\ref{Trans-section}, nodes and relations in general graphs carry diverse semantics, types and attributes.
 However, the above techniques are basically oriented to homogeneous graphs.
-In order to capture and preserve the multiplicity of heterogeneous graphs, which account for the largest proportion of general graphs, for instance, PTE \cite{tang2015pte} extends LINE to be available on bipartite graphs (Tab.~\ref{MetaPath} gives details).
-In addition, by decomposing a bipartite graph into two homogeneous graphs, BiNE \cite{gao2018bine} designs a random walking rule of ``rich nodes are getting richer'' to satisfy the power-law distribution phenomenon.
-Recently, using manually designed meta paths \cite{hussein2018meta, wang2020survey} by expert knowledge to rule random walking on heterogeneous graphs has been a promising solution, in which case covering as much abundant and reasonable semantics in meta paths as possible is its primary goal.
+In order to capture and preserve the multiplicity of heterogeneous graphs (most general graphs are heterogeneous ones), for instance, PTE \cite{tang2015pte} extends LINE to be available on bipartite graphs (Tab.~\ref{MetaPath} gives details).
+In addition, by decomposing a bipartite graph into two homogeneous graphs, BiNE \cite{gao2018bine} designs a random walking rule of ``rich nodes are getting richer'', in order to satisfy the power-law distribution phenomenon.
+Recently, by means of manually built meta paths \cite{hussein2018meta, wang2020survey} based on expert knowledge, designing random walking rules on heterogeneous graphs has been a promising solution, which aims to cover the multiplicity by meta paths as sufficient as possible.
 HIN2Vec \cite{fu2017hin2vec} is a case in point.
-By capturing multiple relation types between nodes, HIN2Vec jointly learns the embeddings of nodes based on training samples $\langle u,v,r,L(u,v,r) \rangle$ indicating that a relation $r$ exists between $u$ and $v$ when $\langle u,v,r \rangle=1$ and vice verse.
-Similarly, Metapath2vec/ Metapath2vec++ \cite{dong2017metapath2vec} captures the multiple types of both nodes and relations in meta paths by defining the translation probability between nodes of random walking as
+By capturing multiple relational types between nodes, HIN2Vec can jointly learn the embeddings of nodes based on training samples $\langle u,v,r,L(u,v,r) \rangle$, which indicate that a relation $r$ exists between $u$ and $v$ when $\langle u,v,r \rangle=1$ and vice versa.
+Moreover, during random walking, Metapath2vec/ Metapath2vec++ \cite{dong2017metapath2vec} can capture the diverse nodal and relational types in meta paths by defining a translation probability between nodes as